Report of Management's Accountability

 Management is also responsible for the information disclosed in the management’s discussion and analysis including responsibility for the existence of appropriate information systems, procedures and controls to ensure that the information used internally by management and disclosed externally is complete and reliable in all material respects.

-KPMG LLP has audited the consolidated financial statements in accordance with Canadian generally accepted auditing standards and the standards of the Public Company Accounting Oversight Board (United States).
+KPMG LLP has audited the consolidated financial statements in accordance with Canadian generally accepted auditing standards.

 The board of directors annually appoints an audit committee comprised of directors who are not employees of the corporation.
 This committee meets regularly with management, the internal auditor and the shareholders' auditors to review significant accounting, reporting and internal control matters.
 Both the internal and shareholders' auditors have unrestricted access to the audit committee.
 The audit committee reviews the financial statements, the report of the shareholders' auditors, and management’s discussion and analysis and submits its report to the board of directors for formal approval.